-32. Receipt of voting documents
+33. Receipt of voting documents

-(1) Where the returning officer receives a -

-- (a) covering envelope, or - (b) any other envelope containing a declaration of identity if required, a ballot paper envelope, or a ballot paper, before the close of the poll, that officer is to open it as soon as is practicable; and rules 33 and 34 are to apply.
+- 33.1 Where the returning officer receives a - - (a) covering envelope, or - (b) any other envelope containing a declaration of identity if required, a ballot paper envelope, or a ballot paper, before the close of the poll, that officer is to open it as soon as is practicable.

-(2) The returning officer may open any ballot paper envelope for the purposes of rules 33 and 34, but must make arrangements to ensure that no person obtains or communicates information as to -
+33.2 The returning officer may open any ballot paper envelope, but must make arrangements to ensure that no person obtains or communicates information as to -

-- (a) the candidate for whom a voter has voted, or - (b) the unique identifier on a ballot paper.

-(3) The returning officer must make arrangements to ensure the safety and security of the ballot papers and other documents.
+- (a) the candidate for whom a voter has voted, or - (b) the unique identifier on a ballot paper. - 33.3 The returning officer must make arrangements to ensure the safety and security of the ballot papers and other documents.

-33. Validity of ballot paper
+34. Validity of ballot

-(1) A ballot paper shall not be taken to be duly returned unless the returning officer is satisfied that it has been received by the returning officer before the close of the poll, with a declaration of identity if required that has been correctly completed, signed, and dated.
+34.1 A ballot paper shall not be taken to be duly returned unless the returning officer is satisfied that it has been received by the returning officer before the close of the poll, with a declaration of identity if required that has been correctly completed, signed, and dated.

-(2) Where the returning officer is satisfied that paragraph (1) has been fulfilled, he or she is to -

-- (a) put the declaration of identity if required in a separate packet, and - (b) put the ballot paper aside for counting after the close of the poll.

-(3) Where the returning officer is not satisfied that paragraph (1) has been fulfilled, he or she is to -

-- (a) mark the ballot paper "disqualified", - (b) if there is a declaration of identity accompanying the ballot paper, mark it as "disqualified" and attach it the ballot paper, - (c) record the unique identifier on the ballot paper in a list (the "list of disqualified documents"); and - (d) place the document or documents in a separate packet.
+- 34.2 Where the returning officer is satisfied that paragraph (1) has been fulfilled, he or she is to: - (a) put the declaration of identity if required in a separate packet, and - (b) put the ballot paper aside for counting after the close of the poll. - 34.3 Where the returning officer is not satisfied that paragraph (1) has been fulfilled, he or she is to: - (a) mark the ballot paper "disqualified", - (b) if there is a declaration of identity accompanying the ballot paper, mark it as "disqualified" and attach it the ballot paper, - (c) record the unique identifier on the ballot paper in a list (the "list of disqualified documents"); and - (d) place the document or documents in a separate packet. - 34.4 An internet, telephone or text message vote shall not be taken to be duly returned unless the returning officer is satisfied that the internet voting record, telephone voting record or text voting record (as applicable) has been received by the returning officer before the close of the poll, with a declaration of identity if required that has been correctly made. - 34.5 Where the returning officer is satisfied that rule 34.4 has been fulfilled, he or she is to put the internet voting record, telephone voting record or text voting record (as applicable) aside for counting after the close of the poll. - 34.6 Where the returning officer is not satisfied that rule 34.4 has been fulfilled, he or she is to: - (a) mark the internet voting record, telephone voting record or text voting record (as applicable) "disqualified", - (b) record the voter ID number on the internet voting record, telephone voting record or text voting record (as applicable) in the list of disqualified documents; and - (c) place the document or documents in a separate packet.

-34. Declaration of identity but no ballot paper public constituency
+35. Declaration of identity but no ballot paper public constituency